vtex-apps/product-summary/docs/ProductSummaryList.md

   },
 ```

-`list-context.product-list` is also runs the GraphQL query that fetches the product list to allow it to receive the following props:
+`list-context.product-list` also runs the GraphQL query that fetches the product list to allow it to receive the following props:

 | Prop name              | Type                                   | Description                                                                                                                                                                                                  | Default value            |
 | ---------------------- | -------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------ |